NovaSquirrel/ft2pently/README.md

 You need to make a file containing drum definitions for pentlyas. [the pentlyas manual](https://github.com/Qix-/pently/blob/master/docs/pentlyas.md) covers how to define drums.
 Drums that already sound nice can be found in [the sample songs](https://github.com/Qix-/pently/blob/master/src/musicseq.pently).

 Now that the sound of the drums are defined, ft2pently needs to know what DPCM channel notes correspond to which drums.
 This is done by putting commands for ft2pently in the song's comments section, reached with `Modules -> Comments` from the menu.
+(Make sure to have a blank line at the end of the comments)

 A sample drum configuration is as follows (with explanation):